How to install PICR

 (not required) |

-Typically media and cache will be created in the folder you are putting the compose file in for simplicity.
+Typically data and cache will be created in the folder you are putting the compose file in for simplicity but you

 Reverse Proxy / Port Forwarding